NGV Industry Applauds 2018 Emissions Certifications for 12 Liter HD Engine

 The 12 liter will be built at the Cummins Heavy-Duty Engine Plant in Jamestown, New York; the 6.7 and 9 liter mid-range engines at the Cummins Rocky Mount Plant in Whitakers, North Carolina.

-Natural gas vehicles (NGVs) have long been the choice of fleet managers interested in escaping the volatility of ever-changing gasoline and diesel prices.
+NGVs have long been the choice of fleet managers interested in escaping the volatility of ever-changing gasoline and diesel prices.
 NGVs are powered by American fuel, American technology, and American innovation.
 Vehicles powered by these new engines have the cleanest emissions profile of any fuel on the market today, and NGVs make a difference through a variety of applications – trucks, trash, transit, marine and rail.
 No commercially-available heavy-duty powertrain solution today runs cleaner than natural gas.